dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 - Proposal Wallet Address (*mandatory):
 - The proposal in one sentence:
 - Which category best describes your project?
 Pick one or more.
-  - [ ] Build / improve applications or integration to Ocean
+  - [ ] Build / improve applications or integrations to Ocean
   - [ ] Outreach / community (grants don't need to be technical in nature)
   - [ ] Unleash data
   - [ ] Build / improve core Ocean software